sryu1/YouTube_View_Bot/README.md

 the video is 2:01 long, the first video might change videos, and it will refresh in a different video which you wouldn't want happening.

 When the bot opens new browser tabs, it will go from a range of different websites to the provided link.
-This is because it can improve the video analytics of traffic history.
+This is to enhance the video analytics of traffic history.